 The Challenge: Reduce Blue-green

 The main objective for this project was to reduce the blue-green algae counts in the dam used as water supply.
-When blooming in the summer, the blue-green algae increases the process costs of the water, or even making the water unusable.
-A reduction in blue-green algae would also allow for savings in the use of (expensive) chemicals.
+When blooming in the summer, the blue-green algae increases the process costs of the water.

 The Solution: MPC-Buoy

 Ultrasound technology combined with real-time water quality monitoring provides a cost-effective solution to control algal blooms.
 The ultrasonic sound waves provide a long-term solution for a healthy ecosystem and are proven to be safe for humans, plants and other aquatic life.